davellanedam/node-express-mongodb-jwt-rest-api-skeleton/README.md

 This project is created to help other developers create a **basic REST API in an easy way with Node.js**.
 This basic example shows how powerful and simple JavaScript can be.
 Do you want to contribute?
 Pull requests are always welcome to show more features.

-## Donate
+## Buy me a coffee

 Hi!
 I'm Daniel Avellaneda, I'm currently an open source enthusiast and dedicate my free time to open source projects.

 I'm the creator and maintainer of [node-express-mongodb-jwt-rest-api-skeleton](https://github.com/davellanedam/node-express-mongodb-jwt-rest-api-skeleton/blob/master/README.md) and [vue-skeleton-mvp](https://github.com/davellanedam/vue-skeleton-mvp/blob/master/README.md) both with thousands of downloads.
 These projects are what I call a Free starter web app combo: API + Frontend.

-I'm doing my best to provide you a good experience when using my apps, so if you like what I'm doing and wish to say "thanks!", feel free to buy me a coffee :coffee:
+I'm doing my best to provide you a good experience when using my apps, so if you like what I'm doing and wish to say "thanks!", please buy me a coffee :coffee:

 <a href="https://www.buymeacoffee.com/muGHf41NT" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>